Disney's Old Key West Resort Review

 When evening comes, extended families can convene on expansive porches for snacks and sunset-viewing, or meet on the "Turtle Krawl" (the resort promenade) for cocktails and conch chowder.
 Those with more time on their hands can board a boat to Downtown Disney for a full night of shopping, dining and merry-making.

-Villa accommodations range from Deluxe Studios which sleep four guests, and a child under three in a crib, to three-bedroom Grande Villas which sleep twelve people.
-Thanks to the recent addition of a comfortable living room sleeper chair, newly remodeled one- and two-bedroom villas now fit an additional guest, raising the maximum occupancy to five and nine family members, respectively.
-One bedroom and larger accommodations feature full kitchens, separate laundry rooms and expansive living rooms.
+Villa accommodations range from Deluxe Studios, which sleep four guests, and a child under 3 in a crib, to three-bedroom Grande Villas which sleep up to 12 people.
+One- and two-bedroom villas accommodate five and nine family members, respectively.
+One-bedroom and larger accommodations feature full kitchens, separate laundry rooms and expansive living rooms.
 Porches with extra elbow room are a space-stretching bonus for extended families.

 While many families favor the resort for its "getaway" atmosphere, the downside of its remote location is ease of transportation throughout Disney World.
 If you're typically in a hurry, it's best to have a car.